 The logicalConnectives attribute is used to indicate how to interpret the case where multiple conditions are encoded using attributes of measurements - whether the conditions described by condition attributes are cumulative (conjunctive, AND) or alternatives (disjunctive, OR).
 A logicalConnectives=AND combined with Conditions 1 and 2 above describes a vessel of length between 50 and 90 metres; logicalConnectives=OR combined with conditions 1 and 3 describes a vessel of length greater than 50 metres or beam greater than 20 metres.

 This modelling cannot represent subsets defined by both AND and OR combinations of conditions, but it is always possible to convert such complex conditions into multiple combinations each using only AND (‘conjunctive normal form’) or OR (‘disjunctive normal form’), and model the subset using more than one Applicability object.
+Multiple instances of Applicability associated to the same feature or information type are interpreted as alternatives (inclusive OR).

 Figure 4.15 depicts the classes and attributes that can be used to define subsets of vessels according to specified characteristics.